rcp125/WeatherWear/README.md

 # WeatherWear
-An app that tells its user what to wear by considering various weather factors including temperature, humidity, precipitation, wind speed, etc.
+An app that gives its users a recommedation of what to wear by considering various weather factors including temperature, humidity, precipitation, wind speed, etc.